 - Let the batter chill a bit before portioning out the dough to make it a little easier to handle.

-- Bake on a parchment-lined baking sheet to avoid the cookies sticking.
+- Bake on a parchment-lined baking sheet to prevent the cookies from sticking.

-- Try chocolate chips in place of the raisins or do half and half.
+- Try another dried fruit like cranberries or cherries in place of the raisins.
+Or try chocolate chips in place of the raisins or do half and half.

 - If you don’t have (or like) coconut, use additional oats.